luizhfs15-stack/it-access-management-power-automate/README.md

 The entire process is fully automated, improving control, traceability, and efficiency in IT operations.

-This solution also includes a Python automation component to support operational reporting and data analysis.

 ---

 ## 🏗️ Architecture

-The solution follows a realistic enterprise workflow:
+The solution follows a simple but realistic enterprise workflow:

-Microsoft Lists → Power Automate → Approval Engine → Outlook Notifications → SharePoint Update → Python Reporting
+Microsoft Lists → Power Automate → Approval Engine → Outlook Notifications → SharePoint Update

 Each component plays a specific role in the automation lifecycle: